SamuelSnowball/Major-Project/README.md

 # Major-Project
-My final year project, a mars mission control game created with WebGL and JavaScript.
+My final year project, a Mars scene created with WebGL and JavaScript.

 The project is being developed using the SCRUM methodology.